 Licensed Practical Nurse otherwise known as an LPN is a great starting career in nursing.
-Once you know for sure that LPN is something you want to pursue, it is time to find accredited LPN schools nearest you that could offer 6 month LPN program.
+Once you know for sure that LPN is something you want to pursue, it is time to find accredited LPN schools nearest you that could offer LPN 6 Month Programs.

 LPN is a licensed practical nurse and as a licensed nurse, you have to be licensed by your state to work.
 Each state has different requirements.
 LPN programs required you to take and pass 70 hours of hands-on training.
 What this mean is you must get hands-on training in a present with a register nurse to become LPN.

 Can you graduate as LPN in six months?
 Yes, maybe you can.
-However, you will want to confirm this with a local LPN school of your choice before signing up with them to make sure.
+The first thing here is you will want to confirm this with a local LPN school of your choice before signing up with them to make sure.

-LPN takes about one year to complete on the average.
+On the average, LPN takes about one year to complete the program and get ready to take NCLEXPN exam.
 Each state has different requirements for LPN.
 However, in most schools, you must have a decent GED score to be admitted to its LPN program.
 After finishing a year of schooling, which includes classroom study and clinical training you will get your LPN diploma.
 However, before you’re allowed to work as LPN, you must pass the state exam which is called NCLEX-PN.

 One of the most important aspects of choosing the right school for LPN is the school must be accredited.
 So you’ll want to make sure the school of your choice is accredited by your state.